 - 1 Good day, Honorable Senator Marise C. James, Esq., Chair of the Committee on Education and - 2 Workforce Development, Honorable Senator Donna A. Frett-Gregory Vice Chair, Committee - 3 Members, and all Non-committee members, and the viewing and listening audience.
-I am Reuben - 4 Molloy, Assistant Commissioner at the Virgin Islands Department of Health.
-I am here on behalf - of The Honorable Justa E. Encarnacion, Commissioner for the Virgin Islands Department of - 6 Health.
-Accompanying me today is Deputy Commissioner Dr. Janis Valmond, Patricia Sprauve, - 7 Director for Infants and Toddler, Dr. Charmaine Mayers, Director for Maternal Child Health, and - 8 Lorna Concepcion, Director for Women Infants & Children.
-Thank you for the opportunity to - 9 provide testimony on the VI Department of Health's role in Early Childhood Care and Education - in the Virgin Islands, specifically programs that address early childhood care, health, nutrition, - play, early learning, social services, and parental involvement including promoting family literacy. - 12 And,

-- An overview of the state of childhood care and education programs in the Department of Health, - including the enrollment figures, program outcomes, the status and effectiveness of programs and - any initiatives to improve access and enhance the quality of early childhood care and education. - As the State and Local Public Health Agency for the United States Virgin Islands, the Virgin - 18 Islands Department of Health is responsible for: - Promoting access to high-quality, affordable early childhood programs including childcare, - Head Start, and preschool. - Providing education and resources for parents and caregivers on early childhood health, - 22 nutrition, safety, literacy, and development.
+I am Reuben - 4 Molloy, Assistant Commissioner Virgin Islands Department of Health Commissioner.
+Thank you - 5 for the opportunity to provide testimony on the following: - 6 As the State and Local Public Health Agency for the United States Virgin Islands, the Virgin - 7 Islands Department of Health is responsible for: - Promoting access to high-quality, affordable early childhood programs including childcare, - 9 Head Start, and preschool. - Providing education and resources for parents and caregivers on early childhood health, - 11 nutrition, safety, literacy, and development. - Supporting improved nutrition policies and practices in childcare and early education - settings. - Working collaboratively with territorial and local early childhood partners on systems - building and resource alignment. - Assessing and monitoring early childhood health and development indicators and - 17 outcomes. - Implementing evidence-based parenting programs and support services. - Advocating for investments and policies that advance equitable access to high-quality early - 20 childhood experiences.

-- Supporting improved nutrition policies and practices in childcare and early education settings. - Working collaboratively with territorial and local early childhood partners on systems building and resource alignment. - Assessing and monitoring early childhood health and development indicators and outcomes. - Implementing evidence-based parenting programs and support services. - Advocating for investments and policies that advance equitable access to high-quality early childhood experiences. - Today, we will provide an update on the VIDOH programs dedicated to providing childhood care services and education programs to the United States Virgin Islands residents.
-These programs include but are not limited to The Virgin Islands Infants and Toddlers Program, The Maternal Child Health Division, and The Virgin Islands (VI) Special Supplemental Nutrition Program for Women, Infants and Children (VI WIC Program).

-The Virgin Islands Infants and Toddlers Program (VI ITP) has been federally funded since 16 17 1991 by Part C of the U.S. Department of Education's Individuals with Disability Education Act (IDEA).
+September 21, 2023 Today, we will provide an update on the VIDOH programs dedicated to providing childhood care 1 services and education programs to the residents of the United States Virgin Islands.
+These 2 programs include but not limited to The Virgin Islands Infants and Toddlers Program, The 3 Maternal Child Health Division, The Virgin Islands (VI) Special Supplemental Nutrition Program 4 for Women, Infants and Children (VI WIC Program).
+5 The Virgin Islands Infants and Toddlers Program (VI ITP) has been federally funded since 6 7 1991 by Part C of the U.S. Department of Education's Individuals with Disability Education Act (IDEA).
 It follows the Code of Federal Regulations (CFR).
-Part C of IDEA and aims to assist 18 States and Territories in operating programs that offer early intervention services for infants from 19 20 birth to three and their families.
-As a result of this funding, families across the territory with children ages 0 - 3 years with developmental delays or disabilities receive these services.
-Referrals 21 are accepted from parents and other family members, daycare centers, and physicians or allied 22 23 health professionals.
+Part C of IDEA aims to assist States 8 9 and Territories in operating programs that offer early intervention services for infants from birth to three and their families.
+As a result of this funding, families across the territory with children 10 ages 0 - 3 years with developmental delays or disabilities receive these services.
+Referrals are 11 accepted from parents and other family members, daycare centers, and physicians or allied health 12 professionals.
 This program is a voluntary program, and it is at no cost to the families.
-In

-2022, the unduplicated child count was 36 children in the St. Thomas district and 96 in the St. 1
+In 2022, 13 the unduplicated child count was 36 children in the St. Thomas district and 96 in the St. Croix 14 15 district.
+The Virgin Islands Infants and Toddlers Program (VI ITP) focuses on providing services to 16 17 children with developmental disabilities and acquired special medical conditions.
+The Virgin Islands defines developmental delay as an infant or toddler who exhibits a significant delay in 18 cognitive development, physical development, communication development, social/emotional 19 20 development, and adaptive behavior.
+They may be classified as developmentally delayed by a chronological age.